US Immigration US Immigration English | Español

 • You may get a cash refund on your tax returns

-• You can proof that you have lived in the United States
+• You can prove that you have lived in the United States

 • Filing taxes is considered “good moral character” by the USCIS